-Certificate of Approval: A certificate stating that an individual breath alcohol testing instrument has been evaluated by the ISPFS and found to be suitable for forensic alcohol testing.
-The certificate bears the signature of an Idaho State Police Forensic Services Lab Manager, and the effective date of the instrument approval.
+Certificate of Instrument Calibration.
+Certificate of instrument calibration" shall mean a certificate stating that an individual breath alcohol testing instrument has been evaluated by the ISPFS and found to be suitable for forensic alcohol testing.
+The certificate bears the signature of the calibration analyst at Idaho State Police Forensic Services, and the effective date of the instrument approval.

-Changeover Class: A training class for currently certified personnel during which they are taught theory, operation, and proper testing procedure for a new make or model of instrument being adopted by their agency.
-Breath Testing Specialists attend BTS training that qualifies them to perform BTS duties related to the instrument.
+Changeover Class Changeover class shall mean a training class for currently certified Operators during which the Operator is taught theory, operation, and proper testing procedure for a new make or model of instrument being adopted by their agency.
+Breath Testing Specialists complete BTS training that qualifies them to perform BTS duties related to the new make or model instrument.